aws/eks-anywhere/docs/content/en/docs/tasks/workload/loadbalance/kubevip/arp.md

     kubectl apply -f https://kube-vip.io/manifests/rbac.yaml
     ```

-5. Create the kube-vip daemonset.
+5. Create the kube-vip daemonset

     An example manifest has been included at the end of this document which you can use in place of this step.

     ```bash
     alias kube-vip="docker run --network host --rm plndr/kube-vip:v0.3.5"